pabloguerrero-cmd/Alignments_Genes_2022/README.md

 # Alignments_Genes_2022
-Alignments of four plastid and one nuclear markers used in the article: Independent evolutionary lineages in a globular cactus species complex reveals hidden diversity in a central Chile biodiversity hotspot
+Alignments of four plastid and one nuclear markers used in the article: Independent evolutionary lineages in a globular cactus species complex reveals hidden diversity in a central Chile biodiversity hotspot.
+Format: FASTA